ansible-collections/amazon.aws/docs/docsite/rst/dev_guidelines.rst

 Ideally, you should break up your code in tiny functions.
 Each function should have a limited number of parameters and a low amount of cross dependencies with the rest of the code (low coupling):

 - Don't pass a large data structure to a function if it only use one field.
-This clarify the inputs of your function (the contract) and also reduce the risk of an unexpected transformation of the data structure from within the function.
+This clarifies the inputs of your function (the contract) and also reduce the risk of an unexpected transformation of the data structure from within the function.
 - The boto client object is complex and can be source of unwanted side-effect.
 It's better to isolate the calls